Selecting Deer and Elk Hair for Fly Tying

 Deer Hock Hair

 Deer hock hair is unique among the different types of deer hair due to its stiffness and hollow nature.
-This hair is ideal for tying legs and antennae on flies, as well as for patterns that require extra buoyancy and durability, such as the Hairwing Dun.
+This hair is ideal for tying legs and antennae on flies and for patterns that require extra buoyancy and durability, such as a hair-wing dun.

 • Selecting Deer Hock Hair: